quii/learn-go-with-tests/command-line.md

 ### Simple abstractions leads to simpler code re-use

-It was almost no effort to integrate `PlayerStore` into our new application (once we had made the package adjustmements) and subsequently testing was very easy too because we decided to expose our stub version too.
+It was almost no effort to integrate `PlayerStore` into our new application (once we had made the package adjustments) and subsequently testing was very easy too because we decided to expose our stub version too.